- Travel and Places»

 "Every Happening, great and small, is a parable whereby God speaks to us, and the art of Life is to get the message"

-In 2005 my husband and I decided take a weeks vacation for our anniversary which falls in late September.
+In 2005 my husband and I decided to take a weeks vacation for our anniversary which falls in late September.
 Vacationing was not a familiar activity to us.
 I had rarely left the state of Minnesota other than one prior trip to Arizona in my 40 years of life.

-Life at that time had been particularly stressful with various life events that seemed to come colliding together in a 10 year stretch of one crisis upon another.
+Life at that time had been particularly stressful with various life events that seemed to come colliding together in a ten year stretch of one crisis upon another.
 Going somewhere far away seemed like a dream, and it was.

 We left for Tennessee in anxious anticipation looking forward to life without phone calls, unsolvable dilemmas, and crisis events which had become the norm for us.
 I found myself strangely nervous of letting go and being so far from my comfort zone.
 It would seem odd that one could find a comfort zone in such chaos yet it was all I had known for so long.
 It took a bit to wind down from it all.

-Hurricane Rita, the 4th most intense Atlantic hurricane made landfall in the gulf region the day before our departure which resulted in a rainy mist that followed us all the way to Tennessee.
+Hurricane Rita, the fourth most intense Atlantic hurricane made landfall in the Gulf region the day before our departure which resulted in a rainy mist that followed us all the way to Tennessee.
 We would get ahead of it driving and wake up to it again the next day.

 We camped along the way simply because I am too cheap to pay just to sleep in a hotel.
-Camping was once was an activity I used to hate but having a tent that pops up in 30 seconds helped and keeping the menu simple made it very pleasant.
+Camping was once was an activity I used to hate but having a tent that pops up in thirty seconds helped and keeping the menu simple made it very pleasant.

 Our favorite spot was a small campground in Cloverdale Indiana.
 It was quiet and peaceful and I was the most thrilled to be able sit outside in the evening without being mauled by mosquitoes and it was warm.